mehmettas/kotlin-mvvm-currency-app/README.md

 [![Product Name Screen Shot][product-screenshot]]()

-Cent, gives you the ability to view all the currency rates by daily datas based on specific currency.
+Cent gives you the ability to view all the currency rates by daily data based on a specific currency.
 When you first open up the application, you'll see all world currency rates against one currency.
 You could change this base currency on the top right base button.
-You could easily go to the detail of the selected currency and have the detailed data with line chart in the intervals of: last one week, one month, one year and five year.
+You could easily go to the detail of the selected currency and have the detailed data with a line chart in the intervals of last one week, one month, one year and five years.

 While developing this project, I have used [Foreign exchange rates API](https://exchangeratesapi.io/) where I can retrieve the latest rates data based on the parameters such like; time interval, against to a base currency, with symbols(currency) and the data.
 The manipulation of the data made by me.
 I did some calculations that the API doesn't provide.

-Kotlin - Mvvm : get conformtable
+Kotlin - Mvvm: get comfortable
-Kotlin Coroutines for asyncgronus programming
-Retrofit for Htttp request
+Kotlin Coroutines for asynchronous programming Retrofit for Http request
 Gson
-LiveData is used to communicate information back from viewmodel - Android Architecture Koin - used to add dependencies to our classes
+LiveData is used to communicate information back from ViewModel - Android Architecture Koin - used to add dependencies to our classes

 ### Built With

-While developing this project, I focused on using all the benefits of Kotlin and appliying it by following the software architecturel pattern:  MVVM.
-I tried to decrease the dependencies between my classes by appliying Kotlin-Koin and for asynchronous programming I used Kotlin-Coroutines.
-After all dealing with all this data, I used one of the android architecture compenent "LiveData" to make my application lifecycle aware.
+While developing this project, I focused on using all the benefits of Kotlin and applying it by following the software architectural pattern:  MVVM.
+I tried to decrease the dependencies between my classes by applying Kotlin-Koin and for asynchronous programming I used Kotlin-Coroutines.
+After all, dealing with all this data, I used one of the android architecture component "LiveData" to make my application lifecycle aware.

 * [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html)
 * [Koin](https://github.com/InsertKoinIO/koin)